dtluther/product-rating-exercise/README.md

 # README

+## API Calls
+- `GET /product`: returns all products in order highest rating on average (those with no reviews come last)
+- `GET /product/:id`: returns a single product
+- `GET /product/:id/reviews`: returns all reviews for a specific product as a JSON array, sorted by most recent and then highest rated
+- `POST /product/:id/reviews`: creates a review for a specific product
+  - params:
+    - author: string (REQUIRED)
+    - rating: integer between 1 and 5 (REQUIRED)
+    - headline: string less than 120 chars (REQUIRED)
+    - body: text (optional)

 Please fork this repository and use it to solve the following problem: given a simple product catalog API, add the ability to rate products, to see product ratings, and to list products by rating.

 This repository provides a starting point for a Ruby on Rails implementation.
 You are welcome to use a different toolset if you prefer, please see below.